kevinmildau/msFeaST/readme.md

 [4] listenv_0.9.1       readr_2.1.5         tibble_3.2.1
 [7] dplyr_1.1.4
 ```

+If this command does not work, msFeaST will not be able to run successfully.

 This set-up has been tested on a macos-arm64 machine.
 It should work identically in linux.